-The Titleist Performance Institute (TPI) is the world’s leading educational organization and research facility dedicated to the studio of how the human body functions in relation to the golf swing.
+The Titleist Performance Institute (TPI) is the world’s leading educational organization and research facility dedicated to the study of how the human body functions in relation to the golf swing.
 Since 2003, TPI has analyzed thousands of swings from the PGA professional to the weekend warrior.
-That data has been analysed for players of all shapes, sizes, ages, and fitness levels and using that data, TPI discovered:
+That data has been analyzed for players of all shapes, sizes, ages, and fitness levels and using that data, TPI discovered:

 As such, TPI and those TPI certified do not believe that there is only one way to swing a club!
 There are an infinite number of ways and there is a way that would best fit you and your body.

 Some players you may know that have worked with TPI professionals:

 Tiger woods, Adam Scott, Zach Johnson, Jordan Spieth, Jon Rahm… The list goes on!